-Kyoto language is too difficult even for most of the Japanese people
+Kyoto language is too difficult even for the Japanese people

 As you know, most Japanese people can’t speak English very well.
-Looking on the bright side, Japan is basically a monolingual country, and you can communicate only in Japanese anywhere in Japan.
-Mind you, there’s one exception: It’s Kyoto.
-It’s the ancient capital of Japan and one of the popular tourist destinations in Japan.
-No offense, if you are a big fan of Kyoto, but Kyoto people are often said to be snobbish and behave like still believing Kyoto is the center of Japan.
+Looking on the bright side of this situation, Japan is basically a monolingual country, and you can communicate only in Japanese anywhere in Japan.
+Mind you, there’s one exception: it’s Kyoto, the ancient capital of Japan and one of the popular tourist destinations in Japan.
+No offense, if you are a big fan of Kyoto or originate from Kyoto, but Kyoto people are often said to be snobbish and behave like still believing Kyoto is the center of Japan.

-It’s just an aside, but I think it’s funny (interesting) that Kyoto and Hokkaido (the northernmost part of Japan) are always competing for the first place in the popularity ranking of Japan 47 prefectures, though their characters are completely different.
+It’s just an aside, but I think it’s funny (interesting) that Kyoto and Hokkaido (the northernmost part of Japan) are always competing for the first place in the popularity ranking of 47 prefectures in Japan, though their characters are completely different.
 Kyoto is oldest; Hokkaido is newest.
-For your information, Hokkaido has always defeated Kyoto and maintained the first place in the popularity ranking for these 14 years.
+For your information, Hokkaido has always defeated Kyoto and maintained the first place in the popularity ranking for these 15 years.

-What I wrote above about Kyoto people’s characters is a stereotypical idea many Japanese people outside Kyoto have in their minds, and I’m personally sure it’s generally truthful.
+What I wrote above about Kyoto people’s characters (snobbish) is a stereotypical idea that many Japanese people outside Kyoto have in their minds, and I’m personally sure it’s generally truthful.
 Making matters worse, their language is too difficult even for most Japanese people outside Kyoto.
 It’s not about their accent or dialect, though I admit their accent and dialect are most beautiful.
 In Kyoto, we’re always and strictly required to understand the implication of their words.
 Let me give you some examples for your easier understanding.

 Concealing true intentions is ancient wisdom for Kyoto people to survive